Bill Randle: Biography

-Many songs that Randle championed on-air ended up as commercial hits, the most successful of which was an edited 45 rpm single of the Mormon Tabernacle Choir's "Battle Hymn of the Republic".
+Many songs that Randle championed on-air ended up as commercial hits, the most successful of which was an edited 45 rpm single of the Mormon Tabernacle Choir's "Battle Hymn of the Republic" which won the 1959 "Best Performance By A Vocal Group Or Chorus" at the 2nd annual GRAMMY Awards event.
 That version, which Randle suggested to and arranged with Columbia Records (then owned by CBS and a sister property to WCBS-AM) was an unlikely hit in 1959; it ended up on the Billboard charts for 11 weeks and reached as high as #13 on Billboard's "Hot 100" that autumn.
-In addition, the album The Lord's Prayer hit No. 1 and stayed on the charts for 80 weeks, and the choir won the 1960 Grammy Award for Best Performance by a Vocal Group or Chorus.
+In addition, the album The Lord's Prayer hit No. 1 and stayed on the charts for 80 weeks.

-A wealthy Bill Randle left Cleveland radio in the 1960s to enhance his education.
+A wealthy Bill Randle left Cleveland radio in the 1960s to further his education.
 During the 1960s, Randle appeared on the local CBS affiliates in New York City interviewing celebrities.
 He obtained an undergraduate degree from Wayne State University and a law degree from Oklahoma City University.
-He went on to earn a doctorate in American studies, a master's degree in sociology from Western Reserve University, a master's degree in journalism from Kent State University and a master's degree in education from Cleveland State University.
-He also has an honorary doctorate from Bowling Green State University.
+He went on to earn a doctorate in American studies, a master's degree in sociology from Case Western Reserve University, a master's degree in journalism from Kent State University and a master's degree in education from Cleveland State University.
+He was also awarded an honorary doctorate from Bowling Green State University.
 Randle also studied history at Columbia University under Richard Hofstadter.
 While away from radio, Randle taught popular music at Case Western Reserve University assisted by Roger Lee Hall.
-Randle also taught communications at Kent State University and the University of Cincinnati.
+Randle also taught communications at Kent State University, Phillips University (Enid, Oklahoma), and the University of Cincinnati.

 At age 64, he passed the Ohio State Bar exams and opened a law office in Lakewood, Ohio, where he practiced bankruptcy and estate planning law for sixteen years.
 He also was knowledgeable in energy and zoning law.
 In addition, Randle became an educator, and taught sociology and mass communication classes at several universities.